 Behind the seen

-In her latest series, Behind the Seen, girls are presented in exaggerated costume to provoke commentary on the hyperreal tropes of femininity.
-Her titular series is an appropriation of the theatrical idiom, ‘behind the scene’.
-For the artist, this references to what is behind the mere visible and behind the façade.
-Employing both Pop and contemporary elements, she uses embellishments of puffed sleeves, large collars and crinoline dresses to emphasise the enduring power of female canons.
-Her portrait compositions take from Old Master paintings, and the enchanting dichotomy that she creates is provocatively realised within a dreamy, playful atmosphere.
+In the series Behind the Seen, girls are presented in exaggerated costumes to highlight the hyperreal tropes of femininity.
+Her series is an appropriation of the theatrical idiom “behind the scenes”.
+For the artist, this refers to what is behind the visible and behind the facade.
+She employs both pop and contemporary elements and uses embellishments of puffed sleeves, large collars and crinoline dresses to emphasize the enduring power of femininity.
+Her portrait compositions are drawn from paintings by the Old Masters, and the mesmerizing dichotomy she creates is realized within a dreamy, playful atmosphere.

-As a mother to two daughters, childhood has become a leitmotif in her body of work.
-She has become inspired by their worlds of imagination, how an unabashed curiosity implores a fascinating path towards awareness through innocent bliss.
-It is this transition from pure naivety to experience that fascinates Van den Berg.
+As a mother of two daughters, childhood has become a leitmotif in her oeuvre.
+She has become inspired by their world of imagination, how unabashed curiosity ushers in a fascinating path to consciousness through innocent bliss.
+It is this transition from pure naiveté to experience that fascinates Van den Berg.

 Digital collages

-Barbara van den Berg’s digital collages are an assemblage of photographs of children, men and women to comprise a whole image that embodies the diversity and complexity of humanity.
+Barbara van den Berg’s digital collages are an assemblage of photographs of children, men and women that embodies the diversity and complexity of humanity.